article background

 There are a few benefits that come from using a hybrid inverter in your home solar system.
 The most notable include:

-• Battery-ready for future system expansions
+• A battery-ready for future system expansions

 • Low maintenance